Let me start off by saying I am not a “Backpack” kind of person – at least I wasn’t until I bought the Adidas Excel III Backpack.

 - Water bottle holders could be a little deeper

 I was totally pleased with this backpack.
-It not only held a lot of my clothes but I even had a pair of running shoes and a pair of sandals packed as well as my kobo reader, cellphone and case, and snacks for the plane ride.
-What I noticed was that, as heavy as it was, I didn’t mind it on my back at all due to the wide straps.
+It not only held a lot of my clothes but I even had a pair of running shoes and a pair of sandals packed as well as my Kobo reader, cellphone and case, and snacks for the plane ride.
+What I noticed was that as heavy as it was, I didn’t mind it on my back at all due to the wide straps.

 I know there are more expensive backpacks made specifically for travelling but for the price and the storage space, this more than filled my requirements.
 I really liked the load spring straps and the lifetime warranty.
 I would definitely recommend it, especially if you are a light traveller.
-I haven’t given up my dream that eventually we will be travelling with only our backpacks!
+I haven’t given up on my dream that eventually we will be travelling with only our backpacks!

-If you are travelling to a country where washers and dryers aren’t prevalent (such as the area in Mexico where we are staying), the local laundromats (lavanderias) wash, dry and PACK your clothes in a neat sealed plastic bag that fits right into this backpack – so you know we will be taking our laundry there a day or so before we fly back home!
+If you are travelling to a country where washers and dryers aren’t prevalent (such as the area in Mexico where we are staying), the local laundromats (lavanderias) wash, dry and PACK your clothes in a neatly sealed plastic bag that fits right into this backpack – so you know we will be taking our laundry there a day or so before we fly back home!
 No muss, no fuss!!
 Love it.

 How do you travel?
 With a ton of suitcases or a backpack?
 Please share your comments.